microsoft/qsharp-language/Approved/Initializers.md

 Based on that description a user should be able to determine when to use or not to use the proposed modification and how.

 ## Timeline

-The amount of work to implement this is significant.
-The implementation of the concepts discussed in this proposal will likely happen in stages.

 TODO:
 List any dependencies that the proposed implementation relies on.